 At the heart of our business is our payments platform.
-Our payments platform is a full suite of integrated payment products and services that can be used across multiple channels (in-store, online, mobile and tablet- based) and industry verticals, including:
+Our payments platform is a full suite of integrated payment products and services that can be used across multiple channels (in-store, online, mobile and tablet-based) and industry verticals, including:

-- end-to-end payment processing for a broad range of payment types;

-- merchant acquiring;

-- proprietary omni-channel gateway capable of multiple methods of contactless and QR code based payments;

-- complementary software integrations;

-- integrated and mobile POS solutions;

-- security and risk management solutions; and

-- reporting and analytical tools.
+- end-to-end payment processing for a broad range of payment types; - merchant acquiring; - proprietary omni-channel gateway capable of multiple methods of mobile, contactless and QR code-based payments; - complementary software integrations; - full ecommerce capabilities, including web-store design, hosting, shopping cart management and fulfillment integrations; - integrated and mobile point of sale, or POS, solutions; - security and risk management solutions; and - reporting and analytical tools.